TradingAppStoreAdmin/TradingAppStoreExamples-TradeStation/README.md

 Choose the type of billing scheme to use.
 (Such as Lifetime, Annual, Monthly, Free Trial + Monthly, etc)

 Upload Software Here:
 ***Skip this step temporarily because you first need to integrate the TAS subscription verification DLL into your custom software by following the directions below.
-This will be the final step before deployment.*
+This will be the final step below before deployment.*

 Post-Purchase Details